A Table Full Of Joy

 Caramel sauce is the perfect topping or dip!

-I use this caramel for my caramel pear pie- and it is delicious!
+I use this caramel for my caramel pear pie and caramel frosting- and it is delicious!

 Process of sugar getting melted